mcosta21/hbo-max-react-native-clone/README.md

 $ yarn start || yarn android || yarn ios
 ```

+## Getting data

-> This app is getting the movies and series by [The Movie Database (TMDB)](https://www.themoviedb.org/) API, so it needs a API Key to works.
+This app is getting the movies and series by [The Movie Database (TMDB)](https://www.themoviedb.org/) API, so it needs a API Key to works.

 However, I intercep all error requests when this key is not defined, and *mock* the data.

 ```javascript
 // services/themoviedb/index.ts